neuromatch/NeuroAI_Course/book/README.md

 7. Prepare repo for book building

-`pixi run python ../nmaci-main/scripts/generate_book.py arg`
+`pixi run -e book python ../nmaci-main/scripts/generate_book.py arg`

 where `arg` can take either `student` or `instructor` as a value.